 Renting in Scotland

 Estate and letting agents can help you in your search for the perfect place to rent.
-They can show you available flats and houses, provide advice and guide you through the rental process.
+They can show you available flats and houses, and provide advice and guidance to you throughout the rental process.

 Costs vary depending on the size, type and location of the property you rent.
 For example, a room in a shared flat or a boarding house will cost less than if you rent a flat or house on your own.
 You can compare rental prices for areas in Scotland via your Local Authority’s website and on rental sites.